7 ways to maximise your energy!

 Plan a trip, try a new sport, learn a language or a musical instrument or volunteer with an organisation that you admire or support.
 You don't have to find something new to do, is there a project that you have been wanting to finish or a bunch of movies on your list to watch?
 The important thing is to find something that you really enjoy and do it!

-If you have tried all these techniques and you still feel like you are lacking in energy, then why not book in to see a naturopath?
-Naturopaths can help you to find the right foods for your body and ensure that you are properly digesting and absorbing all the nutrients in your food.
+If you have tried all these techniques and you still feel like you are lacking in energy, then I recommend booking in to see a naturopath.

-Naturopaths can also help you to improve your sleep, mood and stress levels and detox your system when you have been overdoing the sugar, alcohol and caffeine.
+I can also help you to improve your sleep, mood and stress levels, liver function, thyroid function, and detox your system when you have been overdoing the sugar, alcohol and caffeine.
+These things can all form parts of the low energy puzzle.